appbaseio/reactivesearch-api/README.md

     ./build/arc --log=stdout --env=.env

+To build the image with billing support enabled, we need to add `--billing` tag in CMD and set it true.
+This modification needs to be done in the dockerfile.
+Example dockerfile is present in this repo.
+Refer to Billing-Dockerfile.

 Alternatively, you could execute the following command to start the server without producing an executable:

     go run cmd/arc/main.go --env=path/to/.env --log=stdout